SpecCRA/vlads_data_project/README.md

 * `players_spurs_box_score.json` and `players_opp_box_scores.json` are the player box scores
 * `team_box_scores_x.json` are the two team box scores
 * `shots_spurs.json` and `shots_opp.json` include shots data for each team by zones; includes FG made, FG attempted, and FG percentage
+	* FG_DIFF is the difference between the shot area percentage and league average from that zone
+	* FG_DIFF is calculated by TEAM SHOT ZONE FG PCT - LEAGUE AVG SHOT ZONE FG PCT
 * `shots_league_avg.json` is the league average shot data for the 2019-20 season

-# For Vlad

-* Download the shots data and make sure everything reads properly

-# Follow-up notes on box scores - **VLAD, you can ignore the following**
+# Follow-up notes - **VLAD, you can ignore the following**

 # To-do